AIdeveloper-oz/AutonomousDriving/Regression&Classification-Note.md

 A nice disscusion about these methods can be seen [Solving for regression parameters in closed-form vs gradient descent](http://stats.stackexchange.com/questions/23128/solving-for-regression-parameters-in-closed-form-vs-gradient-descent)

 ###3.
-Error
+Where does the Error come from ?
-..1. sensor error
+⋅⋅1. sensor error
-..2. maliciously - being given bad data
+⋅⋅2. maliciously - being given bad data
-..3. transcription error, such as mistyping
+⋅⋅3. transcription error, such as mistyping
-..4. unmodeled influences
+⋅⋅4. unmodeled influences